Happy Anniversary!

 WFIE.com -- It's not even open yet and Holiday World President Will Koch says 2010 is already looking better than ever.

 "Our company picnic booking is a bit stronger (and) we're seeing some upticks in our group sales."
+It's no surprise, really, since the park seemed to fare well in a rough economy.

 "2009 was an interesting year.
 The economy was down but we saw some positive effect of people choosing to stay closer to home rather than vacations."